Itozee/1205-week9/README.md

 Some analysis that were further done, to answer our question were;
 -- Average fertility and life expectancy rate for Swaziland

--- Average fertility and life expectancy by region of the countries
+-- Average fertility and life expectancy in Sub-Saharan region where Swaziland is in